zerothi/sisl/docs/dev/index.rst

      button.
 Make sure the title and message are clear, concise, and self- explanatory.
 Then click the button to submit it.

+   * Likely, your contribution will need a comment for the release notes.
+     Please add one in ``/changes/`` by following the instructions found in the ``README.rst`` there.

 5. Review process.

    The maintainers of `sisl` will do their best to respond as fast as possible.